bruceravel/demeter/documentation/Athena/params/constrain.rst

 Constraining individual parameters
 ----------------------------------

 The first such tool is used to constrain individual parameters.
-A *right mouse click* on any of the parameter labels on the main window will post a context menu, as shown in this figure.
+A :mark:`rightclick,..` *right mouse click* on any of the parameter labels on the main window will post a context menu, as shown in this figure.

 .. _fig-paramparam:
 .. figure:: ../../_images/param_param.png